Carbon nanotube: Applications

-Carbon nanotubes are currently used in multiple industrial and consumer applications.
+Carbon nanotubes are used in multiple industrial and consumer applications.
 These include battery components, polymer composites, to improve the mechanical, thermal and electrical properties of the bulk product, and as a highly absorptive black paint.
-Many other applications are under development, including field effect transistors for electronics, high-strength fabrics, biosensors for biomedical and agricultural applications, and many others.
+Many other applications are under development, including field effect transistors for electronics, high-strength fabrics and biosensors for biomedical and agricultural applications.

-Biomedical Applications
+Biomedical applications

 Because of their relatively large surface area, CNTs are capable of interacting with a wide variety of therapeutic and diagnostic agents (drugs, genes, vaccines, antibodies, biosensors, etc.).
 This can be utilized to assist in drug delivery directly into cells.
 In addition, CNTs have recently been used as reinforcements in implants and scaffolds due to their suitable reaction area, high elastic modulus, and load transfer capability.